 In 1649, the year King Charles I was beheaded for treason, a handkerchief soaked in the dead king’s blood cured a woman of blindness.
 Another handkerchief, belonging to a Mrs. Hunsdon, and dipped likewise in his majesty’s blood, was reported to have performed no less than twenty cures.
 Everywhere, it seemed, droplets of royal blood had become like holy relics, performing miracles.
 The physician John Browne, in his book on the subject, paints a grisly scene of devotees gathered around the execution block, handkerchiefs ready to mop up the king’s blood, “and applying thereof to their Scrophulous Swellings… they found immediate ease, and present relief.”

-Another story recounts how, in the king’s final days, he was sought out by a man suffering from scrofula, a form of tuberculosis that causes unsightly, cauliflower-like swellings on either side of the neck.
+Another story recounts how, in the king’s final days, he was sought out by a man suffering from sores thought to be caused by scrofula, a form of tuberculosis that causes unsightly, cauliflower-like swellings on either side of the neck.
 Although the king was surrounded by guards, and could not reach the sick man to touch him, he called out a blessing and prayed for the man’s health.
 When the man returned home, he took a drink from a bottle of medicinal waters that he had been using, unsuccessfully, to treat his disease.

 Want more stories like this one?